CitizenScienceCenter/presentations/s3it_21_10_2018/PITCHME.md

  ## How?

- Through a combined centre and academy for participatory research, these are designed to be a central hub for those that want to develop their own citizen science project or require assistance with a current project.
+ Through a combined centre and academy for participatory research.

+ These are designed to be a central hub for those that want to develop their own citizen science project or require assistance with a current project.

 ---